 Eliminating operational inefficiencies improves a utility's sustainability and ability to attract new investments in the power sector.
 Operational efficiency can be broken down into losses (technical and non-technical) and overstaffing.

 This study only considers technical and non-technical losses.
 Data discussing overstaffing is scarce.
 Moreover, the little data available on overstaffing did not reveal clear or coherent trends.
 For instance, data seemed to show that the larger the power sector (measured as installed capacity per capita), the higher the overstaffing factor.

-The index measures technical losses as transmission and distribution losses.
-To score technical efficiency: for technical losses below 10% (that is, technical efficiency of above 90%), the system receives a perfect score of 50; for technical losses above 10%, the score is set in proportion to a perfect score for technical losses.
-Non-technical losses include losses due to theft & billing inefficiencies; this indicator is indexed with respect to a 100% collection rate.
+The index measures Operational Efficiency through technical losses as transmission and distribution losses.
+To score technical efficiency: for technical losses below 10 percent (that is, technical efficiency of above 90 percent), the system receives a perfect score of 50; for technical losses above 10 percent, the score is set in proportion to a perfect score for technical losses.
+Nontechnical losses include losses due to theft and billing inefficiencies; this sub-indicator is indexed with respect to a 100 percent collection rate.